adrisout/backenddevtest/README.md

 # Additional comments

 Some configuration has been done to the rest client.
-Timeout of 5000ms has been set.
+Timeout of 60000ms has been set in order to pass the "very slow" tests, but it should be decreased.

-A context path "/test" has been set.

 Also given OpenAPI specification has been modified so that it takes into account all errors returned by the service and its structure.